 When you’re looking for a wedding photographer, or when you’re working with one, it’s good to know what their particular style is before your big day arrives.
 That way everyone is on the same page and you know exactly what to expect.

-Documentary wedding photographers use a photojournalistic style approach to a wedding day.
-Like a photo reporter, they blend into the scene and document the story of the wedding, as it naturally happens.
+Documentary wedding photographers use a photojournalistic, storytelling approach to a wedding day.
+They blend into the scene and document the story of the wedding, as it naturally happens.
 They want to capture the WHOLE story.
 Documentary wedding photography takes into account all of these questions, and more:

 - Where did it take place?